-Additionally, one high-level recommendation is to review the tourism business model from a climate risk perspective and start re-imagining tourism.
-Mitigating carbon emissions and adapting to climate change will have unprecedented impacts on all industries and anticipating and planning for these impacts will increase the company's resilience.
+One high-level recommendation is to review the tourism business model from a climate risk perspective and start re-imagining tourism.
+Mitigating carbon emissions and adapting to climate change will have unprecedented impacts on all industries, especially those that depend upon long haul air travel.
+Anticipating and planning for these impacts will increase the company's resilience.